Overall Assessment of the Speaker's Experience of Stuttering

 - Developed using a varied sample of individuals who stutter, ages 7:0–78:11

 - Scores are not age- or ability-based, since stuttering is not an age- or ability-specific communication disorder

 - Traditional paper-based administration and scoring (all forms): Buy the hand-scoring starter kit and administer and score as you typically do.

-- Q Local™ software (Ages 18 form only): Purchase an annual license to the Q Local software for computer-based administration, scoring, and reporting—the first year is free!
+- Q Local™ software (OASES-A form only): Purchase an annual license to the Q Local software for computer-based administration, scoring, and reporting—the first year is free!
 Then, buy a Q Local starter kit to try out the program.